GlossaryGlossary · Sales Outsourcing

-What is Outsourced Inside Sales?
+Outsourced Inside Sales

 Outsourced inside sales is the practice of hiring a specialized external team to handle remote B2B selling activities such as prospecting, cold calling, email outreach, and qualification.
 Instead of building an in-house SDR function, companies leverage a partner’s people, process, and technology to generate pipeline, book meetings, and support account executives more efficiently.

 This model has grown rapidly as B2B buying has gone digital.
-Studies show that roughly 70-80% of B2B buyers now prefer virtual meetings or digital self-service over in‑person interactions, making inside sales the primary go-to-market motion for many companies.
-Inside reps can often cover four times as many prospects at about half the cost of field sales, while also responding faster to inbound and intent-driven leads-critical since 35-50% of deals go to the vendor that responds first.
+Studies show that roughly 70-80% of B2B buyers now prefer virtual meetings or digital self-service over in-person interactions, making inside sales the primary go-to-market motion for many companies.
+Inside reps can often cover four times as many prospects at about half the cost of field sales, while also responding faster to inbound and intent-driven leads, critical since 35-50% of deals go to the vendor that responds first.

 Outsourcing inside sales matters because building an in-house SDR team is expensive and operationally complex.
 You must recruit, train, equip, and manage reps; stand up a tech stack (CRM, sequencing, data, dialer, analytics); maintain data quality; and constantly iterate messaging.
 Benchmarks show ramp times of 3-6 months and high turnover, which means months of subpar productivity and recurring hiring costs.
 By contrast, specialized providers can often launch in 2-4 weeks with proven playbooks, experienced SDRs, and a fully loaded stack included in their fees.